GoogleCloudPlatform/community/tutorials/datacatalog-tag-history/index.md

     *   `CreateTag`
     *   `UpdateTag`
     *   `DeleteTag`
-*   Single Data Catalog operation creates multiple tag record entries due to multiple AuditLog events.
+*   Single Data Catalog operation creates multiple tag record entries due to multiple `AuditLog` events.
-*   The tool polls the Data Catalog service for Entry/Tag information, because the audit logs don't contain change information.
-This can result in some changes to an Entry/Tags getting missed.
+*   The tool polls the Data Catalog service for entry/tag information, because the audit logs don't contain change information.
+This can result in some changes to an entries or tags being missed.

 ## Cleaning up